LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/spring-security/_index.md

 1. `@EnableTransactionManagement` annotation allows our Spring project to use the `@Transactional` annotation elsewhere

-To set up the `SecurityFilterChain` we will use method chaining to build an `http` object that contains filtering rules for requests, meaning which routes are permitted and which ones require authentication, as well as error routes.
+To set up the `SecurityFilterChain`, we will use method chaining to build an `http` object that contains filtering rules for requests, meaning which routes are permitted and which ones require authentication, as well as error routes.
 We build this filter chain using a design pattern known